philaung96/2048/README.md

 # 2048 CLONE

 ## About
-This is my take on the IOS game 2048 to get myself more practice on frontend as well as a basic game logic.
+This is my take on the IOS game 2048.
+I created this app as a project for my [portfolio](https://philaung96.github.io/) as well as to get myself more practice on frontend, and a basic game logic.
 I chose to make a clone of this game as I fairly enjoy playing it myself.

 ## Tools
 - HTML